 System Projects Capital Improvement Reserve Account.
 "System Projects" are projects financed with Bonds issued before 1998.
-Amounts held in the System Projects Capital Improvement Reserve Account are maintained to make Capital Improvement to System Projects.
-Under the Contract, the System Projects Capital Improvements Reserve Account requirement for each fiscal year is an amount equal to 7.5% of the total Revenues collected with respect to System Projects during the prior fiscal year or such greater amount as may be specified by the Authority's Annual Budget as being required by the Trust Agreement to be so deposited.
+Amounts held in the System Projects Capital Improvement Reserve Account are maintained to make Capital Improvements to System Projects.
+Under the Contract, the System Projects Capital Improvements Reserve Account requirement for each fiscal year is an amount equal to 7.5% of the total Revenues collected with respect to System Projects during such fiscal year or such greater amount as may be specified by the Authority's Annual Budget as being required by the Trust Agreement to be so deposited.

 Campus Project Capital Improvement Reserve Accounts.
 "Campus Projects" are projects financed and those to be financed in the future with Bonds issued after 1998.
-Amounts held in each Campus Project Capital Improvement Reserve Account are maintained to make Capital Improvement to Campus Projects.
+Amounts held in each Campus Project Capital Improvement Reserve Account are maintained to make Capital Improvements to Campus Projects.
 Separate Campus Project Capital Improvement Reserve Accounts are held by the Trustee for each State University at which a Campus Project is located.
 Under the Contract, commencing with the second full fiscal year after completion of a Campus Project (with the exception of non-residential Projects for which the requirement has been waived), each applicable State University is required to pay to the Trustee for deposit in the applicable Campus Project Capital Improvement Reserve Account the greater of the amount specified in the Authority's Annual Budget as being required by the Trust Agreement to be so deposited or an amount not less than the following percentages of Revenues collected with respect to each such Campus Project during the prior fiscal year: (i) in the second fiscal year after completion of the Campus Project, and in each of the next seven fiscal years, 2.5%, (ii) in each of the next five fiscal years, 5%, and (iii) in each year thereafter, 7.5%.
+The Authority expects this provision of the Contract to be amended in connection with the issuance of the Series 2020A Bonds to calculate the required deposit to the Campus Project Capital Improvement Reserve Account as provided in the preceding sentence, except the calculation will be based on the Revenues collected with respect to each Campus Project during the same fiscal year instead of the calculation being based on the Revenues collected during the prior fiscal year.

 Multipurpose Reserve Fund.
 The Multipurpose Reserve Fund is funded from the Revenue Fund at the discretion of the Authority to the extent provided in any Supplemental Trust Agreement or as directed in a certificate of an Authorized Officer of the Authority.
 Amounts not subject to the lien of the Trust Agreement may be deposited by the Authority in the Multipurpose Reserve Fund at any time.
-In recent years, the Multipurpose Reserve Fund has been funded at \$400,000 per year from assessments on System Projects.
+In recent years, the Multipurpose Reserve Fund has been funded at \$1,400,000 per year from assessments on System Projects.
 The Authority may apply amounts in the Multipurpose Reserve Fund to any lawful purpose.